MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Navigate back to the **Delete tenant 'Contoso Lab'** blade and click **Delete**.

-> **Note**: You will have to wait for license expiration before you can delete the tenant.
+> **Note**: You will have to wait for the trial license expiration before you can delete the tenant.
 This does not incur any additional cost.

 #### Review